thomasokken/free42/windows/README.txt

 then.
 This inexactness can cause some HP-42S programs to fail.
-If you understand the issues surrounding binary floating point, and you do not rely on legacy software that may depend on the exactness of decimal fractions, you may use Free42Binary and enjoy its speed advantage.
-If, on the other hand, you need full HP-42S compatibility, you should use Free42Decimal.
+If you understand the issues surrounding binary floating point, and you do not rely on legacy software that may depend on the exactness of decimal fractions, you may use Free42 Binary and enjoy its speed advantage.
+If, on the other hand, you need full HP-42S compatibility, you should use Free42 Decimal.
-If you don't fully understand the above, it is best to play safe and use Free42Decimal.
+If you don't fully understand the above, it is best to play safe and use Free42 Decimal.

 Free42 is (C) 2004-2006, by Thomas Okken